HampusMatt/AnimalQuizProject/README.md

 * Outcome: The bug was fixed and the implementation is working as expected, although initially another bug appeared when the fix was implemented, which led to the start game button not changing color.
 This was due to a spelling error and later fixed.

+### Unfinnished bugs
+Bug encountered: Sometimes when a new image loads, it pushes all the other content down on the screen.
+This is not a major bug, but it leads to a worse user experience.

+* Cause: The cause of this bug may be due to how the css-selectors load the image and text in relation to the other elements on the screen.

+* Fix (fail): Different css-selectors were tested in dev-tools, such as setting fixed hights for container divs.

+* Outcome: This led to a significant worse user experience, especially for different screen-sizes.

 ## Deployment
 This webpage was deployed to Github pages.
 The steps to deploy are:
 * Go to the Github repository.